brunobrr/bdc/README.md

-interpretation** of results of data quality tests the package contains functions for documenting the results of the data-cleaning tests, including functions for saving i) records needing further inspection, ii) databases containing the results of each step, iii) figures, and iv) data-quality reports.
+interpretation** of results of data quality tests the package contains functions for documenting the results of the data-cleaning tests, including functions for saving i) records needing further inspection, ii) figures, and iii) data-quality reports.

 -   `bdc_create_report()` Creation of data-quality reports documenting the results of data-quality tests and the taxonomic harmonization